 Biography

 Renowned German artists Bernd and Hilla Becher (1931-2007; 1934-2015) changed the course of late twentieth-century photography.
-Using a large-format view camera, the Bechers focused on a single subject: disappearing industrial architecture of Western Europe and North America.
-They recorded blast furnaces, winding towers, grain silos, cooling towers, and gas tanks.
-Their standardized photographic practice allowed for comparative analyses of structures which they exhibited in grids of [between] four and thirty photographs.
+Using a large-format view camera, the Bechers focused on a single subject, the disappearing industrial architecture of Western Europe and North America, which often included abandoned blast furnaces, winding towers, grain silos, cooling towers, and gas tanks.
+Their standardized photographic practice allowed for comparative analyses of structures, which they exhibited in grids of [between] four and thirty photographs.
 They would describe these formal arrangements as “typologies” and the buildings themselves as “anonymous sculpture[s].”

-The Becher’s objective style recalls nineteenth-and early twentieth-century precedents but also resonated with a serial approach of contemporary Minimalism and Conceptual art.
+The Bechers’ objective style recalls nineteenth-and early twentieth-century precedents but also resonates with a serial approach to contemporary Minimalism and Conceptual art.
 Their works also challenge the gap between documentary and fine-art photography.

 Selected Works